 I don’t bother with home fragrances for 3/4 of the year, we simply open the window but during the winter months our home sometimes need a bit of help to smell fresh.
-If you’ve been reading the blog for a while you won’t be surprised to learn that the idea of spraying synthetic chemicals into the air that my family breathes is pure lunacy to me, so when seeking to freshen our air I only consider natural toxin-free options.
+If you’ve been reading the website for a while you won’t be surprised to learn that the idea of spraying synthetic chemicals into the air that my family breathes is pure lunacy to me, so when seeking to freshen our air I only consider natural toxin-free options.
 If you’re unsure why synthetic air freshners should be of concern read this article.
 This is a US based article but I’ve heard researchers in the UK say similar things in relation to indoor air quality.

 buy me a coffee on Ko-fi, or